Hainanese Chicken and Rice (for instant pot)

 dipping sauce 2:

-• Equal parts Vinegar, Soya, and Hot Asian Chili sauce and Toasted sesame oil
+- Equal parts Vinegar, Soya, Hot Asian Chili sauce and Toasted sesame oil

 Step by Step Instructions